RehiveTech/mender-demo/EXAMPLE.md

 * A functional OpenEmbedded toolchain with headers required for building U-Boot
 * ARM SPL

-All of the above can be obtained by downloading and extracting `antdev:/srv/git/xposto02/mender-demo.tar.gz`
+All of the above can be obtained by downloading and extracting `mender-demo.tar.gz`

 Additionally, you will need the archives containing the rootfs and bootfs of the Rehive distro: